updog/ventus/README.md

 # ventus
-An integrated platform that streamlines the process of setting up group study sessions and course communication for college students.
+### Christopher Trinh & Gabriella Roman
+A simple and effective chat application designed for university students.